zenstackhq/zenstack-docs/docs/the-complete-guide/part1/6-data-validation.md

 ### 🛠️ Adding Data Validation To Our Todo App

 We can use data validation to improve our app's robustness in many places.
-Here are two examples:
+Two such examples are shown here:

 1. Make sure `User`'s email is a valid email address.